-Too much to ask of one room?
-We have a few tips to help you stay organised and focused.
+Seem like too much to ask of one room?
+We have a few tips to help take your home office from drab to fab.

 “Use a palm tree to bring the outside in and bring calm to the room,” says interior designer Natalee Bowen of Indah Island.
 Other potted winners, which can survive a little neglect in busy periods, include peace lilies, mother-in-law’s tongue, Zanzibar gem or, for trailing charmingly off a high shelf, chain of hearts.

 “It’s important to consider all of the senses in any room, but in the study especially,” says stylist Chris Carroll of TLC Interiors, who suggests using fragrance as a tool to help you feel comfortable and focused.
 Lavender is said to reduce stress, and cinnamon to overcome mental fatigue.